Impact of Poor Air Quality

 - Ventilation - Another complaint about office air is related to ventilation.
 It is either too stuffy, too drafty.
 Some issues are related to being too humid or too dry.
 There can also be unwanted odors.

-- Poor Air Circulation - The final source of indoor air quality issues are related to the installation of new furnishings, renovations, and poor air circulation.
+Poor Air Circulation - The final main sources of indoor air quality issues are related to the installation of new furnishings, renovations, and poor air circulation.
 Carpeting and wood or faux wood are often treated with chemicals and this off-gassing is natural.
 The problem is that it is not healthy for you.
 Symptoms include headaches, dizziness, and an inability to focus.
 Couple these chemicals and gases with poor ventilation and you have a recipe for very poor air quality.

-Solutions to Improve Indoor Air
+Solutions to Improve Indoor Air Quality

 - Remove The Source - One of the best solutions is to remove the problem at the source.
 For example, in the past it was not uncommon for people to smoke indoors.
 This created a huge indoor air quality problem and just stopping this has been very beneficial.